Did you know that yesterday was "Dump Your Extra Zucchini On Your Neighbor's Doorstep Day"?

 - 1/2 cup ricotta cheese

 - 1/4 teaspoon salt

 - Freshly ground black pepper to taste

-- 1 Tbsp chopped fresh basil
+- 1 tablespoon chopped fresh basil

 - 1/2 teaspoon chopped fresh thyme

-- 1/4 cup extra virgin olive oil
+- 3 tablespoons extra virgin olive oil

-- 2 small zucchini, or one larger one, washed and sliced into thin rounds (about 3/4 pound)
+- 2 small zucchini, or one larger one, sliced into thin rounds (about 3/4 pound)

 Set the top rack 5 inches from the heating element in the oven.
 Preheat the oven broiler.
 Once the top of the frittata has started to set in the pan on the stove top, remove the pan from the stove and place it in the oven.